 * Click here for rating key

 Sauvignon Restaurant Review: Despite its location on a bleak part of the lively artery that is Queen Street East, Sauvignon offers the best dining in the chill Beach neighborhood.
 The comfortably eclectic décor suits the food, which adheres to no cuisine in particular but draws inspiration from Europe, Asia and elsewhere.
-A painted tin ceiling, exposed ventilation system and exposed brick marry with blood-red and green walls, large banquettes and wood tables.
+A painted tin ceiling, exposed duct work and brick marry with blood-red and green walls, large banquettes and wood tables.
 A long bar starts near the entrance of one of the narrow rooms and ends half way down.
 It all works.
 So does the menu.
-A tower of sweet, roasted beets, feta cheese and apple is both pretty and tasty.
-Spicy, grilled shrimp on black bean and avocado has both vertical height and good depth of flavor.
-In the mains, orecchiette tossed in spicy sausage Bolognese sauce is anything but ordinary.
-Following suit, pan-seared halibut is matched with a crunchy, smoked paprika spätzle and crispy pancetta.
-The less adventurous palate is sure to love the grilled Black Angus steak smothered with onions and served with sweet potato fries.
-House-made desserts include a classic lemon tart and chocolate mousse.
+Grilled calamari, cucumber and chimichurri vinaigrette become a salad packed with tangy and herbaceous taste, while spicy grilled shrimp on black bean and avocado has both vertical height and good depth of flavor.
+Main dishes may include eggplant and chickpea curry with onion bhaji or Muscovy duck confit with green beans and cherry demi glaze.
+The less adventurous palate may opt for the grilled Black Angus steak, smothered with onions and served with Russet potato fries.
+House-made desserts include espresso brûlée and lemon meringue cheesecake.
 The wine list features many well-priced old- and new-world selections.
-Service is friendly and generally efficient when it’s not packed to the rafters.
+Service is friendly and generally efficient when the place is not packed to the rafters.